Celiamedinalloret/my-new-project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# State of data science in Spanish and its application in the field of AI
+# State of data science in Spanish and its application in AI

 Final project for the Building AI course